DcoDe717/AccountsB52z/README.md

-# accountsb52z
+# AccountsB52z

-A new Flutter project.
+A new Flutter project for my team for accounts management.

 ## Getting Started